sz3/libmcleece/README.md

 ## libmcleece

-Command line tool -- and library -- to encrypt/decrypt messages using the Classic McCliece "post-quantum", code-based asymmetric key exchange scheme.
+Command line tool -- and library -- to encrypt/decrypt messages using the Classic McEliece "post-quantum", code-based asymmetric key exchange scheme.
 You can use it to encrypt email contents, probably.

-The code is from the Classic McCliece NIST submission: https://classic.mceliece.org/nist.html
+The code is from the Classic McEliece NIST submission: https://classic.mceliece.org/nist.html

 The submission is not a standard yet!